iechor/docs/content/compose/compose-file/05-services.md

 > **Note**
 >
-> If the Dockerfile for the image already exposes ports, it is visible to other containers on the network even if `expose` is not set in your Compose file.
+> If the iEchorfile for the image already exposes ports, it is visible to other containers on the network even if `expose` is not set in your Compose file.

 ## extends